 A 2012 report by the Pew Research Center stated that in 2010, 49.3% of Nigeria's population was Christian, 48.8% was Muslim, and 1.9% were followers of indigenous and other religions or unaffiliated.

-In 2012, Air Peace, the largest airline in Nigeria, was privately founded.
+In 2012, Air Peace, which is privately owned, was founded.
+It is now the largest airline in Nigeria.

-In 2012, Nigeria's national basketball team qualified for the Summer Olympics.
+In 2012, Nigeria's national basketball team qualified for the Summer Olympics, defeating heavily favored world elite teams.

-In 2012, the University of Nigeria launched a new bone marrow donor program to aid individuals with leukaemia, lymphoma, or sickle cell disease in finding a compatible donor for a life-saving bone marrow transplant.
+In 2012, a new bone marrow donor program was launched by the University of Nigeria to help people with leukaemia, lymphoma, or sickle cell disease to find a compatible donor.

 In June 2013, Shell announced a strategic review of its operations in Nigeria, hinting that assets could be divested.

-In August 2014, Shell said it was finalizing its interests in four Nigerian oil fields.
+In August 2014, Shell said it was finalising its interests in four Nigerian oil fields.

-As of 2014, the Nigerian film industry, known as Nollywood, was worth ₦853.9 billion (US$5.1 billion), making it the third most valuable film industry in the world.
+As of 2014, the Nigerian film industry was worth ₦853.9 billion (US$5.1 billion), making it the third most valuable film industry in the world.

-During the 2014 Ebola outbreak, Nigeria became the first country to effectively contain and eliminate the Ebola threat, employing a unique contact tracing method.
+During the 2014 Ebola outbreak, Nigeria was the first country to effectively contain and eliminate the Ebola threat in West Africa.

 In February 2015, the Boko Haram-affected states agreed to establish an 8,700-strong Multinational Joint Task Force to jointly fight Boko Haram.